jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/2_Research_Objec.typ

 /* ---------------------------- discussion demand --------------------------- */
 The next requirement, while not demanding research on a new topic, can still be considered part of the research objectives.
 Namely, the need to convey the research in an easily graspable way.
-Given the multidisciplinary nature of the thesis, covering various fields, it is crucial to include a dedicated chapter (@chap_6) that collect the key findings.
+Given the multidisciplinary nature of the thesis, covering various fields, it is crucial to include a dedicated chapter (@chap_6) that collect the key insights.

 In conclusion, #glspl("swith") represent an innovative endeavor in aviation.
 The primary objective of this dissertation is to contribute meaningful findings that advance the potential certification of a #gls("swith").
-All previously outlined research objectives serve this overarching goal.
+All research objectives outlined in this section serve this overarching goal.